Interview – Development of biopesticides and future opportunities for SMEs

 So Minshad, tell us how Bionema got started?

 The original idea came about a long way back.
 Previously I was an academic working across India, Belgium, and the UK.
-After 2005 I was working at Swansea University.
+After 2005 I was working at Swansea University, UK.
 I was visiting growers and farmers and always being asked ‘How can we control pests and diseases better without chemicals?’.
 It was definitely inspiring, making me think, ‘Can we have something nontoxic and better than the chemical pesticides which they are using?’.
 I developed my thinking around the idea but didn’t really have the resources to take it to where I wanted.
-So, in 2012, we spun the company out of the university, with Swansea taking a 10% shareholding.
+So, in 2012, we spun the company out of the university, with Swansea University taking a 10% shareholding.
 In fact, Swansea and the Welsh government have been very supportive.
 They have both invested in the company.
-Along with my own time and money, investment has been about £1m to date.
-We just raised £440,000 equity investment as part of the product development.
+Along with my own time and money, investment has been about £1.0 million to date.

 Innovation is about solving problems.
 What is the problem you are trying to solve?